verneylmavt/bithealth-dp-q-mp/README.md

         3. Execute all cells
         4. Check the filtered results in `filtered_patients.csv`
     2. **Querying – SQL for Patient Visit Insights**
-        1. Navigate to the project directory:
+        1. Navigate to second part directory:
            ```bash
             cd "2.
 Querying – SQL for Patient Visit Insights"
             ```